sethnlewis/Predicting-Political-Revolutions/README.md

 ```

+The main high-level Jupyter notebook for this project can be found [here](notebooks/FINAL_SUMMARY_NOTEBOOK.ipynb).
+The in-depth modeling notebook can be found [here](notebooks/MODEL.ipynb).

 ## Project Structure
 Given the complex nature of combining three separate datasets from distinct sources, the analysis was conducted in five different notebooks.
-The first three "*cleaning_xxx.ipynb*" notebooks clean one dataset of raw data alongside conducting feature engineering and selection.
+The first three cleaning notebooks - [cleaning_protests_dataset.ipynb](notebooks/cleaning_protests_dataset.ipynb), [cleaning_regime_changes_dataset.ipynb](notebooks/cleaning_regime_changes_dataset.ipynb), and [cleaning_governments_dataset.ipynb](notebooks/cleaning_governments_dataset.ipynb) - clean one dataset of raw data alongside conducting feature engineering and selection.
 Each of these notebooks exports the final version of that dataset in a form ready to be combined with all others.
-Next, the "*MODEL.ipynb*" notebook combines these three SQL databases while also conducting substantial feature selection and engineering before beginning the main purpose of the notebook: modeling.
-The fourth notebook is "*EDA.ipynb*".
-It is used for exploratory analysis of features.
-The final notebook, "*FINAL SUMMARY NOTEBOOK.ipynb*" is a high-level summary of each of the other four notebooks, extracting key points from each.
+Next, the [MODEL.ipynb](notebooks/MODEL.ipynb) notebook combines these three SQL databases while also conducting substantial feature selection and engineering before beginning the main purpose of the notebook: modeling.
+The fourth notebook, [EDA.ipynb](notebooks/EDA.ipynb), is used for exploratory analysis of features.
+The final notebook, [FINAL_SUMMARY_NOTEBOOK.ipynb](notebooks/FINAL_SUMMARY_NOTEBOOK.ipynb) is a high-level summary of each of the other four notebooks, extracting key points from each.

 ---